From hydro to jet quenching, coalescence and hadron cascade: a coupled approach to solving the $R_{AA}\otimes v_2$ puzzle

 Finally, we show $v_2 (p_T )$ of all charged hadrons in 10-20\% and 40-50\% Pb+Pb collisions as compared to experimental data \cite{Sirunyan:2017pan,Aaboud:2018ves,Acharya:2018lmh} in Fig.~\ref{fig:v2ptall}.
 At high $p_T>10$ GeV/$c$, fragmentation dominates the hadron production, $v_2$ for all light flavor hadrons becomes the same and arises from the geometric anisotropy of the medium and length dependence of the parton energy loss.
 Since the radiative parton energy loss $\Delta E$ has a logarithmic energy dependence and given the power-law behavior $1/p_T^{n}$ of the initial jet spectra, $R_{AA}\approx 1-n\Delta E/p_T$ eventually becomes 1 and $v_2$ approaches to 0 at high $p_T$.
 LBT without thermal-shower coalescence can describe this trend well \cite{Cao:2017umt,Cao:2017hhk}.
 CoLBT-hydro with the Hydro-Coal-Frag hadronization and hadron cascade can, therefore, consistently describe both $R_{AA}(p_T)$ and $v_2 (p_T )$ of charged hadrons in the whole $p_T$ range.
+As shown in Figs.~\ref{fig:raa} and \ref{fig:v2ptall}, CoLBT-hydro without quark coalescence significantly underestimates both $R_{AA}$ and $v_2(p_T)$ at the intermediate $p_T$ region.
+We have carried out similar studies in other collisions systems at both RHIC and LHC energies.
+The combined approach in CoLBT-hydro model can also describe the colliding energy dependence well.
+These studies with careful analyses of model uncertainties will be presented in a future publication.